santiagopintus/santiagopintus/README.md

 - 👋 Hi, I’m @santiagopintus
-- 👀 I’m interested in web development and in basic python programs.
+- 👀 I’m interested in web front end development and in basic python programs.
-- 🌱 I’m currently learning JavaScript, Angular, Express, NodeJs and MongoDB.
+- 🌱 I’m currently learning React, Express, NodeJs and MongoDB.
 - 💞️ I’m looking to collaborate on frontend projects.
 - 📫 How to reach me: santiagopintus@gmail.com